LirChen/devops-learning-hub/START_HERE.md

 ## 🎉 You're Ready!

 Everything you need is here.
-Start with `devops_hub.html` and begin your journey.
+Start with `devops_hub.html` and begin your DevOps learning journey.

 **Good luck with your DevOps interview preparation! 💪🚀**